 - Metal-detectors: Metal-detectors are prohibited throughout the National Seashore.

-- Pets: Pets are permitted on Limantour Beach southeast of the main parking lot and must be on a 6-foot-long (1.8-meter) or shorter leash at all times.
+- Pets: Pets are permitted along 2 miles (~3 kilometers) of Limantour Beach, from the main parking lot toward the southeast (e.g., to the left as you face Drakes Bay) until the beach starts to get rocky.
+Pets must be on a 6-foot-long (1.8-meter) or shorter leash at all times.
 Pets are prohibited to the west of the main parking lot, e.g., on Limantour Spit.
 Visit our Pets page for more information.

 - Camping: Camping on Limantour Beach is prohibited.
-Parking your vehicle overnight is prohibited.
+Parking your vehicle overnight at the parking lots is prohibited unless you have a valid backcountry camping permit.
 Visit our Backcountry Camping page for more information on camping at Point Reyes.

 - Wood fires: A permit is required to have a wood fire at any beach in Point Reyes National Seashore.
 Visit our Beach Fires page for more information.

 - Fishing: Fishing is permitted along much of the Drakes Bay side of Limantour Beach.
 Fishing is prohibited in Estero de Limantour and along the western end of Limantour Spit.
-Please visit our Fishing page for more information.
+Please visit our Fishing page for more information and specific regulations.